siraat-ai-academy/70-seo-freelancer-skills-by-siraat-ai/README.md

 ---

-✍️ — From Jamalu – not the author, but the soul behind the effort.
+✍️ — From Eks2 – not the author, but the soul behind the effort.
 Siraat means “path” — and this repo is one small light for those finding theirs.

 🌐 [siraatai.com](https://siraatai.com) (coming soon)